Macrometacorp/docs/docs/akamai/manage-integrations.md

 - **Client Secret -** Follow the [Set up authentication credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) procedure in the Akamai documentation to create credentials with a client token and client secret.
 - **Client Token**

-In [Akamai documentation](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials), you will find out how to create credentials.

 - **Host Name**
 - **Group ID**